ireneangelucci/ODE-solver-for-Fluid-Dynamics/ProjectReport.md

 </p>
 <em> Velocity profile comparision for Shear thickening and Shear thinning fluids with a newtonian fluid </em>

 In the present study, we focus on extending Fluidchen to simulate shear thinning fluid (with application focus on blood flow) using Wallburn-Schneck Model by explicitly updating viscosity at each point in each timestep.
-One of the key parameters studied in the blood flow simulation is the Wall Shear Stress (WSS) which will the focus of present study along with typical parameters like pressure drop, flow rate (velocity), etc.
+One of the key parameters studied in the blood flow simulation is the Wall Shear Stress (WSS) which will be the focus of present study along with typical parameters like pressure drop, flow rate (velocity), etc.

 ### Objectives